swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 can always determine the paths changed starting from the root in logarithmic time.

-Thus we don't bother with React conveniences like `setState` which exist to support efficient subtree updating.
+Thus we don't need React operations like `setState` which exists to support both efficient subtree updating as well as good Object Oriented style.
 Subtree updating for Om starting from root is always lightning fast because we're just doing reference equality checks all the way down.